 A migration towards a new format for data exchange is foreseen in order to support the validation (code and format) of data files before they are transmitted to Eurostat.
-This new format is SDMX-ML, a standard developed by the SDMX initiative (see www.sdmx.org for more information).
+This new format is SDMX-ML, a standard developed by the SDMX initiative.

-This document describes the content of an SDMX file, as well as the way to use the SDMX converter provided by Eurostat.
+This document describes the content of a SDMX file, as well as the way to use the SDMX Converter provided by Eurostat.

-Detailed instructions on usage of standard software to convert CSV formatted files into SDMX-ML and on finding ways of generating SDMX-ML formatted files directly from internal database management systems are available through the Eurostat's SDMX Infospace website which is available at the following link:
+Detailed instructions on usage of standard software to convert CSV formatted files into SDMX-ML and on finding ways of generating SDMX-ML formatted files directly from internal database management systems are available through the following link: https://ec.europa.eu/eurostat/web/sdmx-infospace/welcome

-http://ec.europa.eu/eurostat/web/sdmx-infospace/welcome